qpluo/qpluo.github.io/README.md

 ## **Graduate student supervision** ##

 - I have the qualification to supervise doctoral students in linguistics.
-- Prospective students (towards an MPhil or PhD degree) interested in Chinese linguistics, in particular syntax and semantics-syntax interface, are encouraged to send me emails for further details.
+- Prospective students (towards an MPhil or PhD degree) interested in Chinese linguistics, in particular in semantics, syntax and semantics-syntax-pragmatics interface, are encouraged to send me emails for further details.

 ---